Katelyn Ohashi: 2016–2019: NCAA

 Ohashi joined the UCLA Bruins gymnastics team for the 2015–2016 season and was the Pac-12 Freshman of the Week four times.
-However, in a meet against the Arizona Wildcats, the cap of Ohashi's balance beam fell off, causing her to land on her neck upon dismount.
-Tests showed that she had sustained a sternal fracture, an injury that kept her out for four weeks.
-The following season, Ohashi finished the regular season at No. 1 on balance beam and received two perfect 10s.
-In the 2018 season she improved upon her performances from the previous season.
-She captured three perfect 10s on floor, the first of her career, and set career highs on the uneven bars, vault and the all-around.
-She finished the regular season ranked first on floor and third on beam, and was named the PAC-12 specialist of the year.
-Going into the national championships she competed on beam and floor, placing fourth on beam and winning the floor title, her first national championship win.
-She followed this up with another national championship win the next night with the UCLA team in the Super Six, where Ohashi scored a pair of 9.95s on beam and floor.
-At the 2019 Collegiate Challenge, she earned perfect 10s for a floor routine to an R&B and pop hits medley that she was performing for the second time and that has been shared widely on social media.
+In a meet against the Arizona Wildcats, the cap of Ohashi's balance beam fell off, causing her to land on her neck upon dismount.
+She sustained a sternal fracture, an injury that kept her out for four weeks.

+For the 2016–2017 season, Ohashi finished the regular season ranked No. 1 on balance beam and received two perfect 10s.

+In the 2017–2018 season, Ohashi improved upon her performances from the previous season.
+She captured three perfect 10s on floor exercise, the first of her career, and set career highs on the uneven bars, vault and the all-around.
+She finished the regular season ranked first on floor exercise and third on balance beam, and was named the PAC-12 specialist of the year.
+At the 2018 NCAA National Championships, she competed on balance beam and floor exercise, placing fourth on balance beam and winning the floor exercise title, her first national championship win.
+At the Super Six final, Ohashi scored a pair of 9.95s on balance beam and floor exercise, helping UCLA win the team title.

+At the 2019 Collegiate Challenge, Ohashi earned a perfect 10 for a floor exercise routine to an R&B-and-pop-hits medley that she was performing for the second time; video of her routine was shared widely on social media.
+At the 2019 NCAA Championships, Ohashi placed third on balance beam and helped UCLA finish third overall as a team.